 It’s valuable to consider the behavior of LinkedIn users.
 Many are scrolling through feeds during short breaks or in-between tasks, so quick brand recognition is vital.
 An optimally placed logo bug in the top left ensures immediate visibility as the video starts playing and gives your brand a better chance of sticking in the viewer’s memory, even if the entire video isn't watched.

-In the bustling environment of the Facebook News Feed, where most video ads are encountered, a plethora of interactive elements encircle shared videos.
+In the bustling environment of the Facebook News Feed, where most Meta commercials and video ads are encountered, a plethora of interactive elements encircle shared videos.
 These range from the profile picture or page logo of the publisher in the top left, to the video title or post caption above, and reactions and share count at the bottom, along with interactive buttons (like, comment, share) beneath the video.
 Given this setup, why is the top right corner an advantageous placement for your logo?

 The top right corner of the video frame emerges as a strategic choice for a number of compelling reasons.
 This section of the screen is often less cluttered with other elements, providing a clear and unobstructed space for your logo.
 By placing your logo in the top right corner, it avoids potential confusion with the publisher's branding in the top left and stands out for easy recognition by the audience.